Global Enterprise

 Problem

-A global enterprise SaaS product had grown organically over 8 years into a tightly coupled monolith.
-Feature velocity had collapsed — a single change to the navigation required coordinated deploys across four teams.
-The CMS (Drupal) was coupled directly to the React frontend via brittle REST contracts, and the backend had no aggregation layer, forcing the UI to stitch together responses from six separate APIs on every page load.
+A global enterprise SaaS product had grown organically into a tightly coupled monolith.
+Feature velocity had collapsed — a single change required coordinated deploys across multiple teams.
+The CMS (Drupal) was coupled directly to the React frontend via brittle contracts, and the backend had no aggregation layer, forcing the UI to stitch together responses from multiple APIs on every page load.

 Role